Generation180 helps lawmakers fund solar energy projects for Pennsylvania schools

-Pennsylvania’s Schools want more solar!
-The Commonwealth has taken a significant step forward in advancing solar energy and upgrading educational facilities by enacting the Solar for Schools Grant Program.
-This groundbreaking legislation (HB1032) introduced by Representative Elizabeth Fielder (D – 184th District), created a state-funded grant program to help schools across the Commonwealth manage their energy needs with clean, affordable energy and become leaders in the energy transition.
+Pennsylvania has taken a significant step forward in advancing solar energy and upgrading educational facilities by enacting the Solar for Schools Grant Program.
+This groundbreaking legislation (HB1032) introduced by Representative Elizabeth Fielder (D – 184th District), created a grant program with $24 million in state funds to help schools across the Commonwealth manage their energy needs with clean, affordable energy and become leaders in the energy transition.

 This couldn’t have come at a better time.
 In Generation180’s recently released report, Brighter Future: A Study on Solar in U.S. K-12 Schools, Pennsylvania has joined the top 10 Solar Schools States with 38,812 MW of cumulative solar capacity at the beginning for 2024.
 We’ve also seen significant growth since 2020, reaching 7th place nationwide with over 20 MW of solar capacity added to our K-12 schools.
 The potential for continued solar growth at Pennsylvania’s schools stems from state grant programs coupled with federal tax incentives available to public entities since the Inflation Reduction Action was enacted in 2022.